 During 28 years in the pharmaceutical industry (my first career), my favorite assignments were overseas.
 In my encore career, I'm living my dream as a trip leader.
 Trips include India, Bolivia, China, Panama, Iceland, the Arctic, Australia, and the Galapagos.
 And when not traveling the world, I keep myself busy competing as a synchronized swimmer.

 A veteran traveler to nearly two dozen countries on four continents, Coco has taught high school world history and literature since 2001.
 In partnership with Journeys, she has taken her students to Cambodia, Nepal, and Mongolia, and is thrilled to be spending her sabbatical year leading trips for Journeys.
 She lives in New Mexico with her husband, enjoys hiking and skiing in the beautiful Sangre de Cristo and Jemez mountains, and loves the rich culture and history—and food!—of New Mexico.

-When Ben Spears isn't supporting election observations around the world through his job at The Carter Center, he is playing competitive ultimate frisbee and exploring his hometown of Atlanta.
-Spears previously worked with Ultimate Peace, a peer-to-peer sports initiative in the Middle East.
-Ben has been involved with national campaigns and public service, including civil rights veteran and congressman John Lewis.
-Ben has degrees from The George Washington University in Washington, D.C., and Georgia State University in Atlanta.
+When Ben Spears isn't observing elections around the world for his job at The Carter Center, he is playing competitive ultimate frisbee and exploring his hometown of Atlanta.
+Ben is fluent in Arabic, and previously worked with Ultimate Peace, a peer-to-peer disc sports initiative in the Middle East.
+He has also been involved with national campaigns and public service at home in the US, including for civil rights veteran and congressman John Lewis.